canonical/charmed-oai-ran/docs/tutorials/getting_started.md

 juju status --watch 1s --relations
 ```

-The deployment is ready when the `cu` application is in the `active/idle` state.
+At this stage both the `cu` and the `du` applications are expected to be in the `waiting/idle` state and the messages should indicate they're waiting for network configuration.

 ## 3. Configure the 5G core network through the Network Management System